dogdoglization/node-jsso-server/README.md

 You not only can use JSSOs remotely, but also refer and make calls from other JSSOs under the same server, with the same usage methods.

 Besides, JSSO.js would maintain WebSocket connections of different servers automatically.
-Each time a remote call is made but the server is disconnected, it will try building/rebuilding the WebSocket and then flush all the calls remained at client.
+Each time a remote call is made but the server is disconnected, it will try rebuilding the WebSocket and then flush all the calls remained at client.

 ##Usage